Emma Keane (Ackley Bridge): Storylines

 After having shaved her legs in the taxi, Emma arrives at Ackley Bridge College for her first day in flip-flops due to running late.
 She arrives late to headteacher Mandy Carter's (Jo Joyner) staff meeting, who is a friend from her previous school.
-She also meets Samir Qureshi (Arsher Ali), with whom she had a relationship with whilst at university.
+She also meets Samir Qureshi (Arsher Ali), with whom she had a relationship whilst at university.
 Mandy oversees her English lesson, where Emma's daughter Chloe Voyle (Fern Deacon) shows up drunk and vomits in her classroom.
 Chloe informs her that her father Nik (Stuart Manning) no longer wants to care for her, and when Emma plans for her to go back to Nik and scolds her for getting drunk, Chloe posts a photo of Emma topless on social media.
 She is called in by Mandy, who informs her that the image has damaged the reputation of the school.
 Chloe apologises for posting the photo to spite Emma, who explains that she felt she would not be good at motherhood.

 Emma worries about student Missy Booth (Poppy Lee Friar), who she knows from a previous school.
 When Missy acts strangely at school, Emma questions her, and Missy asks her for a large sum of money.
-She explains that her grandmother has died, but asks her not to inform social services, otherwise her sister Hayley (Cody Ryan) will put into foster care.
+She explains that her grandmother has died, but asks her not to inform social services, otherwise her sister Hayley (Cody Ryan) will be put into foster care.
 Emma affirms that she has a responsibility to tell social services, but waits until they have cremated her grandmother.
 When the Booth family have a hearing for Hayley's custody, she tries to attend, but Mandy stops her from doing so.
 Chloe begins to feel neglected by Emma, since she is paying a lot of attention to Missy.
 She then reveals to Emma that she has a boyfriend who is over 30.
 Emma goes to Chloe's boyfriend's place of work and exposes him for dating a teenager.
 Emma learns that Samir is engaged to Maryam (Kiran Landa/Meryl Fernandes), but the pair begin an affair regardless.
 When Samir marries Maryam, they continue their affair, with him promising he will tell Maryam.
 When on his way to tell her, Samir is stabbed, and Emma takes time from work to deal with her grief.
 She tries to find the man responsible for his death, but is unsuccessful in doing so.
 When the Valley Trust take over Ackley Bridge College, Emma is replaced by Martin Evershed (Rob James-Collier) and moves away.
 She returns to the town after hearing Missy has died, to attend a ceremony for her.